Business Start-Up Guide

 Depending on your profession, you may need to apply for the privilege of engaging in a certain profession, or occupation with the state of Vermont.
 To see comprehensive lists of professions licensed by the state of Vermont, please click on the options below:

 The business structure you choose will have liability and tax implications.
-Click on the options below to explore the options that are available to you:
+Click on the options below to explore the the options that are available to you:

 Choosing and registering your business name is a key step to legally operating your business and potentially obtaining financial aid from the government.
 Your business name will be registered with the Office of the Secretary of State based on your chosen business structure: